HTTP Commands

 URL Parameters

-This topic shows how to define URL parameters.
+This section explains how to define URL parameters.

-For example, a URL contains a symbol as a segment:
+For example, a URL can include a symbol as a segment:

 https://some-service/APPL

-You can place the parameter name and the default value in curly brackets:
+You can define the parameter name and default value using curly brackets:

 https://some-service/{Symbol=APPL}